Rosuav/Gypsum/plugins/README.rst

 features (eg the insta-edit and insta-update features of the corresponding plugins).
 Also, paths on Windows-like platforms MUST NOT contain drive letters;
 this entirely precludes the loading of plugins from any drive other than the one Gypsum is run from.
+The best place to develop your own plugin is in the zz_local subdirectory, where it will never be overwritten by a future update, even if the name conflicts with a newly-created standard plugin.

 Plugin modes